rwightman/efficientnet-jax/README.md

 # EfficientNet JAX - Flax Linen and Objax

 ## Intro
 This is very much a giant steaming work in progress.
-The two JAX dressings I am using -- Objax (https://github.com/google/objax), and Flax Linen (https://github.com/google/flax/tree/master/flax/linen) -- are also shifting week to week.
-No effort will be made to maintain backwards compatibility as I continue.
-It will break.
+Jax, jaxlib, and the NN libraries I'm using are shifting week to week.

+This code base currently supports:
+ * Flax Linen (https://github.com/google/flax/tree/master/flax/linen) -- for models, validation w/ pretrained weights, and training from scratch
+ * Objax (https://github.com/google/objax) -- for model and model validation with pretrained weights

 This is essentially an adaptation of my PyTorch EfficienNet generator code (https://github.com/rwightman/gen-efficientnet-pytorch and also found in https://github.com/rwightman/pytorch-image-models) to JAX.

-I started this to:
+I started this to
-* learn JAX by working with familiar code / models as a starting point
+* learn JAX by working with familiar code / models as a starting point,
-* figure out which JAX modelling interface libraries ('frameworks') I liked
+* figure out which JAX modelling interface libraries ('frameworks') I liked,
 * compare the training / inference runtime traits of non-trivial models across combinations of PyTorch, JAX, GPU and TPU in order to drive cost optimizations for scaling up of future projects

 Where are we at:
+* Training works on single node, multi-GPU and TPU v3-8 for Flax Linen variants w/ Tensorflow Datasets based pipeline
 * The Objax and Flax Linen (nn.compact) variants of models are working (for inference)
 * Weights are ported from PyTorch (my timm training) and Tensorflow (original paper author releases) and are organized in zoo of sorts (borrowed PyTorch code)
 * Tensorflow and PyTorch data pipeline based validation scripts work with models and weights.
 For PT pipeline with PT models and TF pipeline with TF models the results are pretty much exact.

 TODO:
+- [x] Fix model weight inits (working for Flax Linen variants)
-- [ ] Fixup model weight inits (not currently correct), fix dropout/drop path impl and other training specifics.
+- [x] Fix dropout/drop path impl and other training specifics (verified for Flax Linen variants)
 - [ ] Add more instructions / help in the README on how to get an optimal environment with JAX up and running (with GPU support)
-- [ ] Add basic training code.
+- [x] Add basic training code.
 The main point of this is to scale up training.
 - [ ] Add more advance data augmentation pipeline
 - [ ] Training on lots of GPUs
 - [ ] Training on lots of TPUs